-2020 was the 25th anniversary of Safe Harbor opening in its permanent location at 20 N. Matlack St. West Chester, PA 19380.
-Now as we are looking to the future we still want to reflect on this milestone and share our story.
+2020 was the 25th anniversary of Safe Harbor opening in its permanent location at 20 N. Matlack St. West Chester, PA.
+Now, as we look to the future we still want to reflect on our history and share our story.

-In 1992 a task force was created by local politicians and community members, to help our homeless neighbors.
-For several years, Safe Harbor existed in the form of a traveling shelter with space provided by many faith-based organizations in the area.
-Then, in December 1995, Safe Harbor opened its doors at its current location as a “low-demand” shelter, which means no one who needed help would be turned away, as long as space was available.
+In 1992 a task force was created by local politicians and community members to help our neighbors experiencing homeless and Safe Harbor was born.
+For the next few years Safe Harbor existed in the form of a traveling shelter with space provided in 30-day increments by local faith-based organizations.
+Then, in December 1995, Safe Harbor opened its doors at its current physical location as a “low-demand” shelter.
+No one needing help would be turned away, as long as space was available and they could exist in a congregate living environment.
+There were 20 beds for men and 4 beds for women.
+A Community Lunch program was added for the food insecure of the area.

-In 2007, the Single Homeless Women’s Task Force was created because there had been a steadily rising need to provide services to homeless single women in our community.
-It was determined that Safe Harbor had the only 4 beds in all of Chester County available for single homeless women.
-So, Safe Harbor agreed to take on a major expansion to meet the need for sheltering single women.
-In March of 2010, we opened our doors in our renovated two-story building and within a few weeks, a total of 20 women and 20 men were staying at the shelter.
+In 2007, the Chester County Single Homeless Women’s Task Force was created because there had been a steadily rising need to provide services to single women experiencing homeless in our community.
+Safe Harbor had remained the only option for such women and still only had 4 beds available.
+So, we were approached and ultimately agreed to take on a major expansion to add more capacity for this vulnerable group.
+In March of 2010, a renovated two-story building was unveiled and within a few weeks, a total of 20 women and 20 men were staying at the shelter.

-For 25 years the mission of Safe Harbor is to provide housing, food, and access to support services in a structured environment for homeless single men and homeless single women in Chester County.
-We are able to continue this mission because of your support.
-Please consider donating today
+For more than 25 years the mission of Safe Harbor has been to provide emergency housing, food, and access to support services.
+We have adjusted our program to continue to meet the needs of the most vulnerable among us, including remaining open through the entire COVID-19 pandemic.
+Completely privately funded, we are able to continue this mission only because of your support.
+Please consider donating today!

-Safe Harbor’s goal reaches beyond just feeding the homeless and providing housing.
-We seek to understand each person’s background, define short term action plans designed to address his or her challenges and needs, and monitor his or her progress.
-Our goal is to help rebuild lives and life skills, reestablish self-esteem, and help people overcome the issues that prevent them from leading independent, productive lives.
+Safe Harbor’s goals reach beyond just providing emergency shelter and services for adults experiencing homelessness.
+We seek to understand each person’s background, create short term action plans to address his or her challenges and needs, monitor progress and add guidance.
+We strive to rebuild lives, teach daily living skills, reestablish self-esteem and offer hope.
+We want those we serve to be able to do things now that were impossible before and overcome the issues that prevented them from leading independent, productive lives.

 $1 million annually